cardboardcode/quick_vim/README.md

 ## **Configuration** :notebook_with_decorative_cover:

+Copy the following in the the file `~/.vimrc`.
+If the file does not exist, create it using `cd $HOME && touch .vimrc` command:
 ```.vimrc
 " Allow easier navigation of vim editor via mouse clicks as well as copying of text outside of vim.
 set mouse=a